nicolastmaia/swapi-visualizer/README.md

 # SWAPI Index

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a web project developed using ReactJS for an internship challenge.
-The idea of the app is to consume the [SWAPI](https://swapi.dev/api) and show some data regarding the Star Wars movies franchise and characters.
+ReactJS app developed for an internship challenge.
+This app is consumes the [SWAPI](https://swapi.dev/api) and shows some data about the Star Wars movies franchise and characters.

 # What you will need